A women's rights activist in Iran has said it is 'insulting' for Western visitors to wear the hijab in an attempt at solidarity.

 Ms Alinejad said she admired Ms Ardern's 'compassion' for the Muslim community but said it 'broke her heart' to see her wearing the hijab.

-It seems that feminists in the West have their heads firmly in the sand when it comes to the treatment of women under Islam.Share this post on social media:
+It seems that feminists in the West have their heads firmly in the sand when it comes to the treatment of women under Islam.Share this post or leave a Facebook comment: